azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 ### Execute SVTs using "-UseGraphAccess" switch

-Some AZSK.ADO controls require graph access for correct evaluation and by using a special flag "-UseGraphAccess" in the scan command which can be used to fetch the graph access token for the user.
-This switch is “off by default” and control results for controls that depend on AAD group expansion may not be accurate.
+Some AzSK.ADO controls require graph access for correct evaluation.
+To fetch the graph access token for the user a special flag "-UseGraphAccess" should be used in the scan command.
+This switch is “off by default” and control results for such controls that depend on AAD group expansion may not be accurate.

 ```PowerShell
 Get-AzSKADOSecurityStatus-OrganizationName "<OrganizationName>" -UseGraphAccess